5 great Payoneer alternatives for international transfers

 1. Wise Business

-Wise Business is a great option for anyone looking to send money across borders while avoiding hefty bank fees.
+Wise Business can be a great option for anyone looking to send money across borders while avoiding hefty fees.

-The concept behind Wise is simple: by using a system of local bank accounts in countries all around the world, it doesn’t have to rely on costly and slow international bank transfers to pay people in different countries.
-You can just pay into a local bank account in one country, and receive the money from a local account in another country, with no intermediary banks getting involved.
+The concept behind Wise is simple: Wise is not a bank, but a Money Services Business (MSB) provider and a smart alternative to banks.
+By using a system of local bank accounts in countries all around the world, it doesn’t have to rely on costly and slow international bank transfers to pay people in different countries.

-The Wise Business account offers virtual account details in ten major currencies, while Payoneer only offers nine.
-You can receive payments with ease in US and Australian dollars, euros, pound sterling, and more - without having to pay cross-border fees.
+The Wise Business account also offers local account details in major currencies.
+This means that you can receive payments with ease in Canadian and Australian dollars, Euros, GBP, and more - without having to pay cross-border fees.

 Easy to sign-up, easy to use 🚀